 California Interim Attorney General Xavier Becerra is well on his way to winning the office he currently serves.
+His fame has grown to the extent of the AP photographing him.

 The Attorney General announced his bid for the office on Thursday, after finishing the last two years of Senator Kamala Harris’ term.
 Sen. Harris resigned the post after being elected to the U.S. Senate, which in turn led Gov. Jerry Brown to tap Becerra (then a U.S. Rep.) for the post in what insiders have claimed to be a typical back-room deal.